 You may not even notice it at first.
-Your driving along a country road enjoying the sites of grazing animals, crops emerging and fields broken by wind breaks provided by trees planted long ago.
+You’re driving along a country road enjoying the sites of grazing animals, crops emerging and fields broken by windbreaks provided by trees planted long ago.
 Then you spot it.
 The Ark of Scott Hocking’s larger-than-life creation.

 Barn Art in the Fields of Michigan’s Upper Thumb